Site icon She Goes The Distance

 There’s actually quite a fancy restaurant at the top, Perruche, if you’re looking to be bougie and glamorous!

-However, if you’re a budget traveler like me, you can also take the elevator up just to take in the view!
-(Save your money for the department store shopping – compromises ladies!)
+However, if you’re a budget traveler like me, you can also take the elevator up for free just to take in the view!

 Rise Early for Amazing Photo Opportunities